buqhek/power_outages_analysis/README.md

   <figcaption align="center"><em>Map of the NERC Regions of North America.</em></figcaption>
 </figure>

 **- Climate Category:** This represents the climate episodes corresponding to the years.
-The categories—“Warm”, “Cold” or “Normal” episodes of the climate are based on a threshold of ± 0.5 °C for the Oceanic Niño Index (ONI).
+The categories—"Warm", "Cold" or "Normal" episodes of the climate are based on a threshold of ± 0.5 °C for the Oceanic Niño Index (ONI).

 **- Cause Category:** Cause of the power outage event.

 ---

-## **Data Cleaning **
+## **Data Cleaning.**

-To start, one thing I wanted to do was to do some feature engineering by combining the time of day and time of the year/month/ to make a proper outage start time and outage restoration time - each containing the year, month, day, hour, minute, and second of the outage start and end.
+To start, one thing I wanted to do was to do some feature engineering by combining the time of day and time of the year/month to make a proper outage start time and outage restoration time - each containing the year, month, day, hour, minute, and second of the outage start and end.

 ### Imputation
-In order to do this, I identified the missing values in the outage start and end date, and chose to drop them from the dataset.
+In order to do this, I identified the missing values in the outage start and end dates, and chose to drop them from the dataset.
 This removed 9 rows from the 1476 starting amount, which was only 0.61% of the data, which is fine by me.

 ### Feature Engineering
 From there, I combined the features 'OUTAGE.START.DATE' and 'OUTAGE.START.TIME' to make 'OUTAGE.START' and combined 'OUTAGE.RESTORATION.DATE' and 'OUTAGE.RESTORATION.TIME' to make 'OUTAGE.RESTORED'.